 The development corporation was organized in 1998 and has led quality of life planning efforts and facilitated housing programs for many years.
 Since 2014, the organization has focused primarily on building social capital for families through the Lion Catcher program.

 In 2020, a new strategy was developed which aims to realign the CDC's work with the physical needs of the community and the CDC is working to rebuild an infrastructure of people and systems to lead and support these programmatic objectives.

-The board of directors has a high level of trust and confidence in the executive director and meets every two months to get updates on the organization’s activities.
-Board members serve as trusted advisors who offer professional skills and talents to the organization and the executive director.
-New terms begin in January and elections are held in November annually.
+The board of directors has a high level of trust and confidence in the executive director and meets monthly, serving as trusted advisors who offer professional skills and talents to the organization and the executive director.

 Because our work is resident-led, we are intentional in recruiting members that live within our boundaries and those with extensive experience in community development, real estate, urban planning, architectural design, communications, entrepreneurship, or finance.